 Economists abhor this idea because economics aims to increase profits.
-If value is decided by costs and the costs fall, so do the prices.
+If the value is decided by costs and the costs fall, so do the prices.
 The producer makes no extra profit although he can garner a larger market share.
-The system fosters competition for the betterment of the consumer, but not to the betterment of the producer because despite making improvements the producer does not have increased profits.
+The system fosters competition for the betterment of the consumer, but not for the betterment of the producer because despite making improvements the producer does not have increased profits.
 To incentivize greater profits for the producer, economists place the value in the price rather than the cost.
 But now the price is not tied to how hard it is to produce, package, transport and deliver a commodity—but only to the perception of its value by a consumer.

 The world would tend towards economic stability if the economic value were defined to be the cost rather than the price because such an economy would foster decreasing costs, and as time passes the cost reduction bottoms out leaving the prices constant unless the supply of raw materials itself changes.
-If the raw materials are in adequate supply, then cost of production (human endeavor and natural resources) reduces rapidly due to competition but eventually bottoms out.
-This rock bottom cost represents the point of stability in an economic system because higher cost products cannot be sold, and cost reduction by further optimization is no longer achievable.
+If the raw materials are in adequate supply, then the cost of production (human endeavor and natural resources) reduces rapidly due to competition but eventually bottoms out.
+This rock bottom cost represents the point of stability in an economic system because higher-cost products cannot be sold, and cost reduction by further optimization is no longer achievable.

 If for whatever reason people’s desires or needs changed to something new, the older commodities would go out of fashion and be replaced by the new commodities, although the prices would still be based on the costs of production.
 Unless you want to possess something naturally rare—e.g. gold ornaments—the prices would be low.
 Also, since gold is naturally scarce, the cost of its production cannot be significantly changed, and therefore the price of gold would also remain unchanged.
-In short, economy naturally stabilizes once we shift the notion of economic value from price to cost.
+In short, the economy naturally stabilizes once we shift the notion of economic value from price to cost.

 When Economic Value is Price